 - “Discipline is just choosing between what you want now and what you want most.” – Waywire.com

-Delayed Gratification F.A.Q
+Delayed Gratification FAQs

 Is delayed gratification good?

-A delayed gratification is usually a positive form of gratification.
+Delayed gratification is usually a positive form of gratification.
 In the world of business, you must know how to delay a reward and keep working for the long term.
 Entrepreneurs almost never achieve success overnight.

 Instead, it takes years or decades of hard work to get any sort of payout.
-Knowing how to say “no” in the short term to achieve your long term goals can also benefit your health and career.
+Knowing how to say “no” in the short term to achieve your long-term goals can also benefit your health and career.
 Therefore, there are many circumstances where delayed gratification can be used to your benefit.

 Is delayed gratification emotional intelligence?